-Question: What opportunities will I have for a shower along Everest Base Camp / Kalapatthar Trekking?
+Question: What opportunities will I have for a shower along Everest Base Camp Trek?

 Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

-Question: How do I get drinking water on Everest base camp trek or Kalapatthar Trekking?
+Question: How do I get drinking water on Everest base camp trek or Kala Patthar Trek?

-Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in camp site/along the way in the camping trekking.
+Answer: During ebc hiking, there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
+Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available at the campsite.